-This guide explains some of the issues that might arise when you use the Stackdriver Monitoring API v3.
+This guide explains some of the issues that might arise when you use the Monitoring API v3.

 General API errors

-404. The requested URL was not found on this server.
-Some part of the URL is incorrect.
-Compare the URL against the expected values for the API methods.
+"The requested URL was not found on this server": Some part of the URL is incorrect.
+Compare the URL against the URL for the method, shown on the method's reference page.
 Check for spelling errors ("project" instead of "projects") and capitalization problems ("TimeSeries" instead of "timeSeries").

-401 UNAUTHENTICATEDwith "User is not authorized to access the project (or metric).
+401 UNAUTHENTICATEDwith "User is not authorized to access the project (or metric)."
 This might be an authorization problem, but it can also mean that you simply misspelled a project ID or metric type name.
 Check your spelling and capitalization.

-Field filter had an invalid value: Check the spelling and formatting of your monitoring filter.
+400 INVALID_ARGUMENTwith "Field filter had an invalid value": Check the spelling and formatting of your monitoring filter.
 For more information, see Monitoring Filters.

-Request was missing field interval.endTime: You also see this message if the end time is present but is not properly formatted.
-If you are using the APIs Explorer, do not quote the value of the time field.
-Here are some examples of correct time specifications:
+400 INVALID_ARGUMENTwith "Request was missing field interval.endTime"": You see this message if the end time missing, or if it is present but not properly formatted.
+If you are using API Explorer, do not quote the value of the time field.

 2016-05-11T01:23:45Z 2016-05-11T01:23:45.678Z 2016-05-11T01:23:45.678+05:00 2016-05-11T01:23:45.678-04:30